vaizcom/vaiz-node-sdk/mcp-server/README.md

 > **You**: "Create a document called 'API Documentation' and add a section about authentication"

 The AI will use `vaiz_create_document` and `vaiz_append_to_document`.

+### Example 4: Analyze task attachments

+> **You**: "Download the image from TASK-123 and analyze what's in the screenshot"

+The AI will:
+1. Use `vaiz_get_task` to get the task details and file attachments
+2. Use `vaiz_download_image` to download the image (it will be automatically returned as base64 and the temporary file will be automatically deleted)
+3. Analyze the image to describe its contents

+**Note**: The MCP server automatically handles temporary file cleanup - images are downloaded, converted to base64, returned for analysis, and then the temporary files are immediately deleted.

 ## Troubleshooting